rupeshtiwari/rupeshtiwari.github.io/_pages/home.md

       <div class="container" data-aos="fade-up">
         <div class="section-title">
           <h2>About Me</h2>
-          <p>Rupesh provides a variety of resources such as visual courses and training materials.
+          <p class="subtitle">  Rupesh provides a variety of resources such as visual courses and training materials.
 So far Rupesh has
-            physically trained more than a thousand students, a couple of thousands online, and revel in a 95% repeat hire rate.</p>
+            physically trained more than a thousand students, a couple of thousands online, and revel in a 95% repeat hire rate. </p>
         </div>

         <div class="row content">